White-vented whistler

 The white-vented whistler (Pachycephala homeyeri) is a species of bird in the family Pachycephalidae.
 It is found in the southern Philippines and a few islands of Malaysia.
-Its natural habitats are subtropical or tropical moist lowland forest and subtropical or tropical moist montane forest.
+Its natural habitats are tropical moist lowland forest and tropical moist montane forest.

-Taxonomy and systematics
+Description and taxonomy

+EBird describes the bird as "Warm brown above and white below with a faint cinnamon wash near the "shoulders" that give it a "vested" appearance.
+Can be similar to Negros Jungle-Flycatcher, which is generally found at higher altitudes.
+Look for a combination of longer, smaller-headed profile, and incomplete, diffuse breast band in present species.
+Found from the central Philippines south to islands off Borneo's northeastern coast, where it inhabits lowland to submontane forests.
+Frequently moves with mixed flocks, often in lower levels of forest, but can be found up into the canopy.
+Gives high, thin, clean-sounding whistles as well as various warbled and whistled notes."

 The alternate name 'white-bellied whistler' should not be confused with the species of the same name, Pachycephala leucogastra.
 Formerly, some authorities considered the white-vented whistler to be a subspecies of the mangrove whistler.